renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added a blank chapter where we're going to talk about what adventures look like.
 - Changed Ground-Explorer to Deep-Explorer.
 - Filled in the *Adventures* chapter a little bit.
+- More clean-up in the Combat section
+  - turned some bullet-lists into text.
+  - Moved the damage half of *charging* into the movement section.
+  - Bracing is still its own section.
+- Added some variant armors, dicking around in the armor section.
+- Added rations.
+- Added some sample special arrows.

 ## To-Do